2023 Most Popular Allied Health Professions Master's Degree Schools in Wisconsin

 Check out the allied health master's degree programs at these schools if you want to attend one of the most popular in Wisconsin.

-Our analysis found University of Wisconsin - La Crosse to be the most popular school for allied health professions students who want to pursue a master’s degree in Wisconsin.
-Located in the city of La Crosse, UW - La Crosse is a public school with a large student population.
+Our 2023 rankings named University of Wisconsin - La Crosse the most popular school in Wisconsin for allied health professions students working on their master’s degree.
+Located in the city of La Crosse, UW - La Crosse is a public school with a fairly large student population.

 Of the 65 students majoring in allied health at UW - La Crosse, 43% are male and 57% are female.